microsoftgraph/msgraph-training-powerautomate/Lab.md

 > [!IMPORTANT]
 > This step is critical as the key will not be accessible once you close this blade.
 Save this key to a text editor for use in upcoming steps.

-To enable management of additional service accessible via the Microsoft Graph, including Teams properties, you would need to select additional, appropriate scopes to enable for managing specific services.
+To enable management of additional services accessible via the Microsoft Graph, including Teams properties, you would need to select additional, appropriate scopes to enable managing specific services.
 For example, to extend our solution to enable creating OneNote Notebooks or Planner plans, buckets and tasks you would need to add additional permission scopes.

 ## Step 2: Create a Custom Connector to use Microsoft Graph JSON Batching